wp-plugins/float-to-top-button/readme.txt

 * WP Admin Panel &raquo; Settings &raquo; Float to Top Button

 == Changelog ==
+= v2.0.3 [07/09/2015] =
+* NEW: Configurable position, spacing, opacity mouseout, opacity mouseover
+* NEW: More images added
+* CHANGE: Images moved from css/img to images
+* CHANGE: Image size doesn't need to be 38x38px anymore
+* CHANGE: Image name doesn't have to be arrowXXX.png (must be .png but any name is fine)

 = v2.0.2 [07/06/2015] =
 * CHANGE: Sanitized the Settings Form + other minor changes